wallymathieu/assertfail/_posts/2020-05-28-Implicit-versus-explicit-dependencies.md

 ## TLDR

 If you want to hedge your bets (in order to be able to swap out parts) use small abstractions and small interfaces in order to avoid coupling your code to a specific implementations.
+It might not be that easy though.